-With the prospect of prolonged school closures, Family Zone has developed a range of measures to support schools to implement safe and effective remote learning.
+With the prospect of online learning for the foreseeable future, Family Zone has developed a range of measures to support schools to implement safe and effective remote learning.

 These include providing the following tools and resources to schools for free until the end of Term 2: